ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-ph5x.rst

         - CAN Bus has individual silent controls or ESC RX-MUX control
     - 2 Power input ports with SMBus
     - 1 AD & IO port
-        - 2 additional analog input
+        - 2 additional analog input, one 3.3V and one 6.6V max input
         - 1 PWM/Capture input
         - 2 Dedicated debug and GPIO lines
 - **Voltage Ratings**